Uniform State Narcotic Drug Act: The Harrison Act

-The Harrison Narcotics Act was passed in 1914.
+The Harrison Narcotics Tax Act was passed in 1914.
 It was the first measure to control narcotics trafficking.
 The act approached control through a revenue path—requiring those who transported, sold, or possessed narcotics to report it to the Internal Revenue Service (IRS) and to pay taxes.
-The Harrison Act limited opium availability to only small amounts as prescribed by doctors, who were required to register and pay taxes on the amounts they prescribed.
+The Harrison Narcotics Tax Act limited opium availability to only small amounts as prescribed by doctors, who were required to register and pay taxes on the amounts they prescribed.

 Supreme Court

-The United States Supreme Court ratified the Harrison Anti-Narcotic Act in Webb et al., v.
+The Supreme Court of the United States ratified the Harrison Narcotics Tax Act in Webb v.
 United States and United States v.
 Doremus, then again in Jin Fuey Moy v.
 United States, in 1920, holding that doctors may not prescribe maintenance supplies of narcotics to people addicted to narcotics.
 However, it does not prohibit doctors from prescribing narcotics to wean a patient off of the drug.

 It was also the opinion of the court that prescribing narcotics to habitual users was not considered "professional practice" - hence it was considered illegal for doctors to prescribe opioids for the purposes of maintaining an addiction.
 It can be argued that today's addiction medications are not intended to maintain an addiction but to facilitate addiction remission.
 In which case, this opinion of the court should not preclude practitioners from prescribing buprenorphine or methadone to patients suffering from an addictive disorder.